-The DSL Router configuration has been restored to default settings and the router is rebooting.

-Close the DSL Router Configuration window and wait for 2 minutes before reopening your web browser.
-If necessary, reconfigure your PC's IP address to match your new configuration.
+DSL Router F Restore er configuration has been restored to default ne router is rebooting. minutes befor Router Configuration window and wait for 2 e reopening your web browser.
+If necessary, our PC's IP address to match your new Note 1: This entry has the same effect as the hardware reset-to-de

-Note 1: This entry has the same effect as the hardware reset-to-default button on the rear of the NB9WMAXX.
-The NB9WMAXX hardware and the boot loader support the reset to default button.
+Note 1: This entry has the same effect as the hardware reset-to-default button on the rear of the NB9/NB9W.
+The NB9/NB9W hardware and the boot loader support the reset to default button.
 If the reset button is continuously pushed for more than 5 seconds, the boot loader will erase the entire configuration data saved on the flash memory.